ankitadev/Emacs-Lisp/README.md

 # Emacs-Lisp
-Some programs with Elisp in spacemacs
+Some Mathmatical programs with Elisp in spacemacs